Mary Irvine (engineer): Career

 Irvine's long career led her to work in the UK, Southern Rhodesia (now Zimbabwe) and South Africa, from the 1930s to 1985, with a specialism in structural steelwork for commercial and industrial buildings.

-In 1947 Mary Irvine became the first women to be elected a Chartered Member of Institution of Structural Engineers.
+In 1947 Mary Irvine became the first woman to be elected a Chartered Member of Institution of Structural Engineers.
 (The first woman member elected as an Associate Member was Florence Mary Taylor in 1926 and it took until 1954 for Marjem Chatterton to be the first woman elected as a Fellow).

 A particularly notable project was her work on the Castle Peak B Power Station in Hong Kong (1982) where she wrote analysis software for the design of plate girders and design checks on coal bunkers for Walkers Pressures.
 The client for Castle Peak B was Babcock Power with Cleveland Bridge & Engineering Company of Darlington as steelwork contractor.
 There were several boiler houses, the total weight of each was approximately 9000 tonnes.

 During her career she worked for the London County Council, Taylor Woodrow, Southern Rhodesia Railways and Bradshaw Buckton & Tonge of Leeds, establishing a Dundee office for the latter in 1979.